Fort Drum BOSS challenges 10th Mountain Division Soldiers to ‘Face the Board’

 |0

-This work, Fort Drum BOSS challenges 10th Mountain Division Soldiers to ‘Face the Board’ [Image 3 of 3], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum BOSS challenges 10th Mountain Division Soldiers to ‘Face the Board’, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Drum BOSS challenges 10th Mountain Division Soldiers to ‘Face the Board’

 LEAVE A COMMENT